-5.2 Relative Position: Market position reflects the standing of the general insurer in the related market.
+6.2 Relative Position: Market position reflects the standing of the general insurer in the related market.
 The stronger this standing is, the stronger is the general insurer's ability to sustain pressures on its business volumes and underwriting margins.
-This standing takes support from various factors including a) market size, b) growth trend, and c) franchise value/brand value.
+This standing takes support from various factors including market size, growth trends, and franchise value/brand value.